timkuijsten/node-chroot/README.md

 # chroot

-Chroot the current process and drop privileges.
+Safely chroot the current process and drop privileges.

 ## Example